Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 with No Comments

-In the first posts of this series we have set up a collision scenario to study the the rod/slot paradox in the Special Theory of Relativity [STR]: A rod falls vertically in a reference frame A and eventually meets a horizontally moving plate with a slot.
-The slot is at rest in a frame B. In this 4th post look at details of the rod’s movement towards the slot in frame B. The already derived inclination angle of the rod against the slot and the rod’s diagonal movement ensure a collision in B. Despite the fact the rod and slot have the same proper length.
-We will also find an interesting sequence of xB-coordinates for key points on the rod and respective events.
+In the course of the first two posts of this series we have set up a collision scenario to study the the rod/slot paradox in the Special Theory of Relativity [STR]: A rod falls vertically in a reference frame A and eventually meets a horizontally moving plate with a slot.
+We have also introduced a frame B co-moving with the slot.
+The 3rd post has provided us with some results of the Lorentz Transformation applied to key event coordinates measured in A. In this 4th post we will look at details of the rod’s movement towards the slot as seen by an observer in frame B. The already derived inclination angle of the rod against the slot and the rod’s diagonal movement ensure a collision in B. Despite the facts that the rod and the slot have the same proper length and that the relativistic length contraction affects the rod in frame B. We will also find an interesting sequence of xB-coordinates for key points on the rod and respective events.

 Previous posts:

 Just a hint to avoid misunderstandings: We could, of course, have chosen other initial conditions such that the rod would move through the slot without any collision.
-Such a “collision-free scenario” will be the topic of later posts in this series.
+Such a collision-free “transit scenario” will be the topic of later posts in this series.

 Previous results of the Lorentz transformation for events in our “collision scenario”